NetApplied/Foursquare-Swift-Expert-Skill/foursquare-skill-creation-prompt.md

 Only use documentation from the provided documentation-source for each resource.
 For Swift data models, use the schema from **example-json-response** given for each endpoint.

+For each resource in the references folder, ensure swift data models do not have a lot of repetitive code.
+Provide a base set of models that represent the major foursquare response objects like:
+Place
+Category
+Location
+Icon
+Chain
+ExtendedLocation
+SocialMedia
+RelatedPlaces
+RelatedPlace
+Coordinate
+GeoCircle
+GeoBounds

+Centralize swift data models into the same shared reference file named `shared-models.md`

+Centralize the repeated error models (FoursquareAPIError, FoursquareErrorResponse) and helpers into the same shared reference file `shared-error-handling.md`.

 For Swift example code that performs requests follow this coding style:
 ```
 import Foundation